Biden reacts to Rittenhouse verdict: 'The jury system works, and we have to abide by it' – KION546

 “I just heard a moment ago,” Biden said, when asked about Rittenhouse being found not guilty on all counts.
 “I didn’t watch the trial.”

+“Violence and destruction of property have no place in our democracy,” the statement adds.

+The President has also spoken with the Wisconsin governor this afternoon and “offered support and any assistance needed to ensure public safety.”

-Asked if he stood by his past comments equating Rittenhouse to a white supremacist, Biden didn’t directly answer.
+Asked by reporters as he turned to the White House if he stood by his past comments equating Rittenhouse to a white supremacist, Biden didn’t directly answer.
 In September 2020 then-presidential candidate Biden tweeted a video that included Rittenhouse carrying a rifle with the caption: “There’s no other way to put it: the President of the United States refused to disavow white supremacists on the debate stage last night.”
-The video was meant to criticize then-President Donald Trump/
+The video was meant to criticize then-President Donald Trump.

 When asked on Monday why Biden previously tweeted a video that suggested Rittenhouse is a white supremacist, White House press secretary Jen Psaki said: “What I’m not going to speak to right now is anything about an ongoing trial nor the President’s past comments.
 What I can reiterate is the President’s view is that we shouldn’t have, broadly speaking, vigilantes patrolling our communities with assault weapons.
 We shouldn’t have opportunists corrupting peaceful protest by rioting and burning down the communities they claim to represent anywhere in the country.”